Lavaeolous/PF1-StatBlock-Converter-Module/README.md

 # Change Log

+2020_07_11
+*  Reworked the notes section to include the input as a written statblock
+*  Added support for NPCs without CR or XP

 2020_07_10
 *  Finished and fixed Spell- & SLA-Parsing
 *  Merging PR for the auto-conversion of bestiaries, see [PF1 Bestiary](https://github.com/JamesDeVore/pf1_Bestiary)